keeplearning-again/MatchSeg/README.md

 ### Prepare datasets for MatchSeg
 The training of our model uses [HAM-10000](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T), [GlaS](https://www.kaggle.com/datasets/sani84/glasmiccai2015-gland-segmentation), [Breast Ultrasound Dataset B(BUS)](http://www2.docm.mmu.ac.uk/STAFF/M.Yap/dataset.php), [BUSI](https://scholar.cu.edu.eg/?q=afahmy/pages/dataset) datasets.

-We prepare the datasets as the more easy ways for training and you can download it from this dataset [link]() (Password: ).
+We prepare the datasets as the more easy ways for training and you can download it from this dataset [link](https://pan.baidu.com/s/1Z0XKf6HbQc-a2oCCxB0Xkg) (Password: yp9e).
 The dataset should be saved to $ROOT/datasets

 -  HAM10000 Dataset Preparation
     - Due to the HAM10000 dataset being provided without differentiation among its seven categories (actinic keratoses and intraepithelial carcinoma (AKIEC), basal cell carcinoma (BCC), benign keratosis-like lesions (BKL), dermatofibroma (DF), melanoma (MEL), melanocytic nevi (NV), and vascular lesions (VASC)), it is necessary to execute the script below to separate the images and masks into their respective categories.